vechain/connex/doc/api.md

 ### Filter

-Filter event and transfer logs on the blockchain.Filter often works with `Connex.Thor.Account`, either create a filter from a event or pack a criteria and then assemble several criteria and set to a filter.But also there is a way of create a filter and assemble criteria as your need then apply it.
+Filter event and transfer logs on the blockchain.
+Filter often works with `Connex.Thor.Account`, either creates a filter from a event or packs criteria and then assembles several criteria and sets to a filter.
+But also there is a way of creating a filter and assembling criteria as per your need then apply it.

 **Parameters**

-+ `kind` - `'event'|'transfer'`: Which kind of filter that creates
++ `kind` - `'event'|'transfer'`: Kind of filter

 Returns `Thor.Filter`